Tax on Crypto Interest: How Does it Work?

 Crypto platforms provide different investment options that help you earn crypto interest.
 Since the earnings add to your income, they are subject to tax.
 Depending on how you earned the crypto interest, this could be either an income or capital gains tax.

 Cryptocurrencies take investing to another level.
-They make it easy to earn passive income and have garnered much interest as a result.
+People are interested in them because they make it easy to make passive income.
 Still, many crypto investors do not know how to report taxes on crypto transactions.
 You may have the same problem.

 Keep in mind that you must pay taxes if you usually earn interest from crypto investments.
 There are exceptions to this rule, though, and we will cover them all in today's article.
 Keep reading to learn more.

 Cryptocurrencies have always been a mystery to many people, including governments.
 Many governments are now trying to understand how they work.
 Some see crypto as the enemy, though, and ban it altogether.
 They usually do this because many people turn to crypto, making it hard to tax their transactions.
 On the other hand, some who have embraced it have developed tax rules in a bid to regulate it.

 Take the IRS, for example.
 It does not directly tax crypto but provides general guidelines for crypto transactions.
 Also, President Biden's new bill is bound to introduce more tax regulation to the crypto space.
 This bill requires all crypto parties to provide tax information to both the users and the IRS.
 It goes into effect on January 20, 2024.

 This is the income you get when you deposit your crypto into interest-earning platforms.
 It also involves passive income from other crypto investments, such as lending.
 You can earn this interest on the same digital asset you invested in or a different one, such as stablecoins.